 “…The poetry was beautifully displayed and of a high calibre.
 I think it’s so important for the students to explore mental health.
 It has definitely led to a greater understanding of mental health for the students, but also helped me get to know how some of the students’ families have been affected by mental health issues too…”

-And there is already a long-standing exhibition of them on the wall of a popular local café called Beacon House, run by Bristol University, near Clifton.
+And there was a long-standing exhibition of them on the wall of a popular local café called Beacon House, run by Bristol University, near the Wills Monument in Clifton.

 Then I asked Michael, how about translating it into several languages ?
 People of many mother tongues receive help from, and work within, the NHS.
 And I am lucky to know people willing and able to provide distinguished translations in their own mother-tongues.
 Good idea, said Michael.
 So I did, : into Greek, Turkish, Somali and Punjabi – in both its Gurmakhi and Arabo-Persian forms.
 All these versions of the poem can be found among the same collection.

-A couple of weeks ago, I suddenly thought that Michael’s poem is just as relevant this year in 2018 as it was ten years ago, in 2008.
-Even more poignantly so, in fact, as the NHS is under great strain these days, along with much else that binds us as a people.
-And these days, we have Facebook (for good and for ill).
+But that was a round a decade ago.
+This year, in 2018, with Brexit swirling through the UK corridors, I suddenly thought that Michael’s poem was just as relevant in 2018 as it had been in 2008.
+Even more poignantly so, in fact, as the NHS is under great strain these days, along with much else that bound us together as a people and a nation.
+And these days, we had Facebook (for good and for ill).
 In 2008 we did not.
-Michael’s poem will look good on Facebook, I thought.
-So I uploaded the poem in Portrait format on my Facebook timeline and it looks very good.
+Michael’s poem would look good on Facebook, I thought.
+So I uploaded the poem in Portrait format on my Facebook timeline and it looked very good.

 Within days, my Facebook copy of Michael Rosen’s poem had been shared 5,209 times, and liked/loved 1,145 times.
 That’s quite a lot, almost viral, I’d say.
 Michael shared it on his timeline too and – separately – attracted similar numbers.
-In addition, I’ve put the poem up on my own blog, and it looks just as good on that.
-Here : https://roganwolf.com/2018/07/03/the-70th-birthday/ And about ten days ago, The Guardian also reproduced the poem, ten years old, but still absolutely present, perhaps in a sense ever more present.
+In addition, I put the poem up on my own blog, and it looked just as good on that.
+Here : https://roganwolf.com/2018/07/03/the-70th-birthday/ And about ten days later, The Guardian also reproduced the poem, ten years old, but still absolutely present, perhaps in a sense ever more present.

-I have a strong feeling that the enthusiasm for Michael Rosen’s poem “These are the Hands,” which we have witnessed in these last few weeks, is not just the result of the poem’s eloquence, nor just due to the enduring popularity of the NHS, but also because we know that the NHS is in the wrong hands just now.
+I have a strong feeling that the enthusiasm for Michael Rosen’s poem “These are the Hands,” which we witnessed in these weeks, was not just the result of the poem’s eloquence, nor due only to the enduring popularity of the NHS, but also because the people who responded recognised that the NHS was under threat and in the wrong hands just now.